 Numbers may be included or excluded at the preference of the experimenter.

 Alternate wordings of the labels may be used when the rating labels do not meet the needs of the experimenter.
 One example is using the DCR method with the ACR labels.
-One example is using the ACR method with a listening-effort scale as mentioned in ITU-T Rec.
-P.800.
+One example is using the ACR method with a listening-effort scale as mentioned in [ITU-T P.800].
 An example specific to 3D, is when assessing visual fatigue and asking about focusing difficulty, to present the following five levels:

 None